IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

 Download
 ^^^^^^^^

+To download files using the CLI tool, use the command ``download``.
+These will be placed in a ``data`` directory.

 It is important to note that your working directory will be established as the default directory.
-I.e, the ``data`` directory (to which files are downloaded) will automatically be placed in this file path.
+I.e, the ``data`` directory will automatically be placed in this file path.
 Choose your working directory accordingly to suit your desires.

 When downloading a file from the API, different folders within the ``data`` directory will be made to better